EU antitrust regulators want more power for national watchdogs

 The move by the European Commission came after a study it commissioned found shortcomings in the way competition agencies were equipped and structured, preventing them from doing their work effectively.

-Antitrust experts say the EU antitrust authority was also concerned about the ousting of several high level officials at some national agencies by their governments in the last two years.
+Antitrust experts say the EU enforcer was also concerned by the ousting of several high level officials at some national agencies by their governments in the last two years.

 "We want all national competition authorities to be able to take decisions fully independently and have effective tools at their disposal to stop and sanction infringements," European Competition Commissioner Margrethe Vestager said in a statement.